jtalborough/hidden-roast-society-site/content/_index.md

 ## Our Promise

+- Coffee roasted this week, not last month
-- All bags ship immediately following the roast
+- All bags ship within 48 hours of roasting
 - Forever small batch—we'll never scale beyond what we can roast with care
 - Constantly evolving—new origins, new roast profiles, always experimenting
 - Each bag numbered and dated
 - Each member known by name, not as a transaction

----

-## What We Believe

-**We believe:**
-- Coffee should be roasted this week, not last month
-- Small batches mean we can actually care about each one
-- The ritual matters as much as the caffeine
-- Good coffee and fair prices aren't mutually exclusive

-**We don't believe:**
-- Bigger is better
-- In scaling up and watering down quality
-- Coffee should taste the same every single time (where's the fun in that?)
-- You should settle for stale beans because they're "convenient"

 ---